Mudalur: Mudalur formation

 Mudular, meaning "first village (முதல்+ஊர்)", was founded in 1799 by a group of recent Christian converts from Palayamkottai.
 The village's first settler, David Sundaranandan, sought to create a purely Christian settlement modeled after the biblical "City of Refuge".
-With the tireless efforts of David Sundaranandan and a generous donation from Captain Everet, a rectangular piece of land was purchased in the name of Reverend Jeanaicke in August 1799.
+With the tireless efforts of David Sundaranandan and a generous donation from Captain Evrett, a rectangular piece of land was purchased in the name of Reverend Jeanaicke in August 1799.
 The Christians in Mudalur were continuously attacked by non-Christians.
 To prevent the annihilation of his people, David Sundaranandan joined with the young people of Mudalur to learn the weapon-based Indian martial art of "Silambam".
 The silambam team was named "Thadikambu Sena".
 Therefore, David Sundarandan became known as "Thadikambu David Sundarandan" and the "Lion of Mudalur".
 David Sundaranandan was the first martyr and first seed of Tirunelveli Church.

 Mudalur has five straight streets and an excellent drainage system.
 The five east-to-west streets and the north-to-south cross streets resemble the village formations in England.

 St.Michael and All Angels Church Formation

 The first church in the village, built out of palm in 1799, was burnt down by non-Christians.
 Four years later, Reversed Sathyanathan built the second church.
 And the third church was built in 1816 using brick and mortar.
 After David Sundaranandan had died, Reverend Harry Bathurst Norman (H. B. Norman) rendered excellent service to the village of Mudalur.
 He was an excellent architect, and he built a large church of western style within two years.
 It has a capacity of more than 2,000 people.
 The church was dedicated by Bishop Sargent on St. Andrew’s Day, 30 November 1883.
 The length of the church is 152 feet, and its breadth is 63 feet.
 An altar stands four feet high and has a dedicated place for the choir.

 The church, constructed by Reverend H. B. Norman, was flat with low stories.
 So people of Mudalur built a 193-foot tower with seven floors.
 At the top of the tower, they placed a crown stone with a gold cross.
 The new church tower was dedicated on 29 September 1929 (St. Michael's Day).
+The church was renovated in 1973 and 2023.

 Mudalur church has some unique architectural features.
 According to Biblical numerology, the number seven implies "totality of perfection" or "completeness".
 The church tower has seven floors, the inner church has exactly seven pillars, with seven arches on each side.
 The altar has exactly seven steps, and seven candlesticks in each side of the altar cross.
 Seven pendant lamps and a glass Heptagon (seven-sided polygon) decorate the altar.